Thailand: Chiang Mai to Bangkok by Train

 AFFILIATE STATEMENT

-I understand it suits some people to take the night train to Bangkok as it offers overnight services with sleeper berths.
+I do understand it suits some people to take the night train to Bangkok as it offers overnight services with sleeper berths.

-It’s true that the train journey from Chiang Mai to Bangkok travels through some of Thailand’s most beautiful landscapes, including lush forests, mountains, and rural countryside, offering views that are missed when flying.
+But the train journey from Chiang Mai to Bangkok travels through some of Thailand’s most beautiful landscapes, including lush forests, mountains, and rural countryside, and trains provide more space to move around compared to airplanes or buses.

 Thailand’s countryside and small towns.
 Photo by Janice Horton

-Train travel is more environmentally friendly compared to air travel as it produced less carbon dioxide per passenger kilometre.
+Then there also, of course, the important issue of our traveller’s carbon footprint and train travel is more environmentally friendly compared to air travel as it produced less carbon dioxide per passenger kilometre.

 It’s also worth considering the travel budget.
 Because taking the train is more cost effective and budget-friendly option as train tickets are generally cheaper than flight tickets.

 I worked out that the money we saved on taking the train rather than the plane might pay for our one night’s accommodation in Bangkok.

-And, in arriving in the city centre station rather than at the airport location, we’d have easier and quicker access to our centrally located hotel.
+And, in arriving in the city centre station rather than at the airport location, we’d have easier and quicker access to our centrally located hotel in Bangkok.

 There are five trains from Chiang Mai to Bangkok per day and the daytime train Number 8 departing at 08.50am is said to be the most popular as it is scheduled to be the fastest service.

-A romanticised version of travel from Chiang Mai to Bangkok by Train
+Chiang Mai to Bangkok by Train.
+A romanticised version of travel from Chiang Mai to Bangkok by Train.

-A romanticised version of travel from Chiang Mai to Bangkok by Train
+Travel from Chiang Mai to Bangkok by Train

 We arrived at historic Chiang Mai Train Station – known as Sathani Rot Fai Chiang Mai in Thai – early in the morning in a taxi.

-Located about 3 kilometres from the centre of Chiang Mai, the station is easily accessible by taxi, tuk-tuk, or public transportation.
 The original train station dating back to 1922 was destroyed by air strikes in 1943 and so the station which stands today was rebuilt in 1945 but still holds an old charm.

 Chiang Mai Train Station.
 Photo by Janice Horton

-In anticipation of the long journey ahead – as I was now starting to doubt the existence of a dining car – we first popped across the road into the 7-11 Store opposite the station to stock up on snacks and drinks.
+In anticipation of the long journey ahead – as I was starting to doubt the existence of a dining car – we first popped across the road into the 7-11 Store opposite the station to stock up on snacks and drinks.

 I admired the old steam locomotive on display and marvelled at the somewhat nostalgic Thai and Colonial style.

-On the platform with the Number 8 ‘Special Express’ train to Bangkok
+Chiang Mai to Bangkok by Train.
+On the platform with the Number 8 ā€˜Special Express’ train to Bangkok

-On the platform with the Number 8 ‘Special Express’ train to Bangkok
+On the platform with the Number 8 ā€˜Special Express’ train to Bangkok

 HOW LONG IS THE TRAIN RIDE FROM CHIANG MAI TO BANGKOK?

-As we had already bought our 2nd Class tickets in advance and online from (affiliate link) 12GO we bypassed the information desks and ticket counters and headed past Buddha deities and elephant statues to the platform where the Number 8 ‘Special Express’ train was scheduled to leave at 08.50am to arrive in Bangkok at 18.55pm.
+As we had already bought our 2nd Class e-tickets in advance and online from Klook and so we bypassed the information desks and ticket counters and headed past Buddha deities and elephant statues to the boarding gate and the platform where the Number 8 ā€˜Special Express’ train was scheduled to leave at 08.50am to arrive in Bangkok at 18.55pm.

 Making the train ride from Chiang Mai around ten hours long (as a guide) as it can sometimes take longer.

-Also be warned that the trains are busy – especially the most popular train Number 8 – and so tickets are often sold out on the day of travel.
-You can find out more about ticket prices and schedules at the Thailand Trains Website.
+Also be warned that the trains are busy – especially the most popular train Number 8 – and so tickets are often sold out on the day of travel so I do recommend you buy a train eticket ahead of time for your journey from Klook.

-Sign for tTaking the Number 8 ‘Special Express’ train to Bangkok
+Sign for tTaking the Number 8 ā€˜Special Express’ train to Bangkok

-Taking the Number 8 ‘Special Express’ train to Bangkok
+Taking the Number 8 ā€˜Special Express’ train to Bangkok

 Our tickets were checked as we boarded the carriage, and as we were the first to arrive, we had our choice of seats.
+We opted for mid-carriage to benefit from some distance from the toilet and as many ceiling fans as possible.

 We opted to sit mid-carriage from Chiang Mai to Bangkok by Train